MA/PHD Application Checklist:

 - it would be unwise to include a statement of interests that suggests your research interests are inflexible

-D. Culture and Human Development Program: application requirements
+D. Culture, Health and Human Development Program: application requirements

 This is an interdisciplinary program that combines the expertise in social and developmental psychology, medical, psychological, and cultural anthropology.

-- The program offers both Master and PhD degrees in psychology and provides students with the skills and knowledge to conduct social scientific research in cultural contexts: locally, nationally, or internationally;
+- The program offers Master, Master/PhD Transfer and PhD degrees in psychology and provides students with the skills and knowledge to conduct social scientific research in cultural contexts: locally, nationally, or internationally.

-- The research interests of the members of the program include but are not limited to cultural and cross-cultural research on development, health, and well-being, Aboriginal/Indigenous health, disability, and cancer, education, and immigrant adaptation and acculturation.
-Faculty and students engage in local, national and international research, employing qualitative, quantitative, and mixed methods approaches.
+- The research interests of the members of the program include but are not limited to culture, health, human development, Aboriginal/Indigenous health, disability, and cancer, mindfulness, education, and immigrant adaptation.
+Faculty and students engage in local, national and international research, employing qualitative, quantitative or mixed methods approaches.

-- The Program receives 12-15 applications every year and 2 to 4 students are typically accepted.
-One of the important documents for students' admission is their statement of interest where they need to articulate very clearly why they want to enter this program and their goals for further studies;
+- The Program receives 40 to 50 applications every year and 2 to 3 students are typically accepted.
+One of the important documents for students' admission is their statement of interest where they need to articulate very clearly why they want to enter this program and their goals for further studies.

 - Experience of conducting independent empirical studies in psychology or in any other social sciences together with good academic standing is another factor considered for admission.
 Letters of reference are also important in our evaluation of students' potential for academic research;

-- The academic courses in this program emphasize and value intellectual flexibility and openness to diverse approaches and philosophical thinking; we respect students' independent thinking, self-determination, and dedication.
+- The academic courses in this program emphasize and value intellectual flexibility and openness to diverse approaches and philosophical thinking; we respect students' independent critical thinking, agency, and dedication.